 What is it?

 This limited rollout gives businesses the opportunity to track the performance of the new offering and monitor things like consumer awareness, repeat purchase patterns, and more.
-This is a data gathering exercise and it feeds businesses with the information they need to create accurate sales forecasting.
+This is a data gathering exercise and it feeds businesses with the information they need to create accurate sales forecasts.

 Who should use it